JonathanGzzBen/JotNote/README.md

 #### Syntax

-`jotnote add [options] [content]`
+`jotnote add [options] [title]`

-This will create a note with given content.
+This will create a note with given title.
 You don't need to enclose it with quotes.

 #### Examples